 How many times a day is the word medication used in the Health Center?
 I even say it about eleven times — and I am mainly talking about green beans and sardines.
 Venturing a guess–seven hundred and nine times.
 No, I don’t think I am exaggerating.
 If anything, I am underestimating.
 There is a lot of medication going down.

 Imagine if we could subliminally say meditation instead of medication this many times.
 What meditation are you taking?
 I am going to prescribe you some meditation.
 What’s that?
 You are calling for a refill on your meditation?
 Which one?
 You can pick it up at the sanctuary–along with your wheatgrass.
 That would simply and certainly alter the medical paradigm.

 We would do well to consider our health facilities more so like holy temples with acolytes arriving for sustenance and to promote meditation as a veritable ally in the healing of ills.
 Though the practice of integrative medicine is growing in acceptance and availability–my yearning is to see it accessible and as a model of care in high-risk communities.
-I encourage everyone to google the trailer for this movie (www.mayibefrankmovie.com) and then find a way to get Frank and his film to a theater near you.
+I encourage everyone to take a look at the film, May I Be Frank.
 You will be inspired by being witness to possibility.
 Pam’s devotion to her task has prepared the sacred ground.
 When the time comes, may we be ready.

 In health, Elyn